Medically reviewed by Mary Lucas, RN

 As a consumer, knowing what’s legitimate and what isn’t can help you get the best results from hyaluronic acid, all while avoiding costly but ineffective treatments.

-Below, we’ve covered everything you need to know about topical hyaluronic acid and hyaluronic acid-based cosmetic treatments, from the benefits and results you should expect to side effects, dubious marketing claims and more.
+Below, we’ve covered everything you need to know about using hyaluronic acid for skin care; everything from the benefits and results you should expect, to side effects, dubious marketing claims and more.

 Technically speaking, hyaluronic acid is an anionic, non-sulfated glycosaminoglycan.
-Sound a little too complicated?
+Woof, that's a mouthful.
 In simpler terms, hyaluronic acid is a substance your body uses to keep your skin and connective tissue lubricated, strong and healthy.

-Hyaluronic acid is naturally present inside your body, typically in quantities of approximately 10 to 20 grams.
-About half of this hyaluronic acid is stored inside your skin.
+Hyaluronic acid is naturally present inside your body, typically in quantities of approximately 10 to 20 grams, about half of which is stored inside your skin.

-You can think of it as an essential tool for your skin.
+You can think of hyaluronic acid as an essential tool for your skin.
 Biologically, hyaluronic acid plays a major role in helping your skin retain moisture, making it essential for keeping your skin moisturized, strong and capable of shielding your body’s organs from the outside world.
+This is why many people opt for a hyaluronic acid moisturizer.

 Cosmetically, hyaluronic acid is used in two different ways.
-It’s an extremely popular and highly effective dermal filler, making it a mainstay of modern anti-aging treatment.
-It’s also widely used as an ingredient in topical skincare products such as creams, masks and serums.
+It’s a popular and effective dermal filler, making it a mainstay of modern anti-aging treatment.
+But it's also widely used as an ingredient in topical skincare products such as creams, masks and serums.

 Before we answer this question, it’s important to separate injectable hyaluronic acid (something that’s only available from a cosmetic surgeon) from topical hyaluronic acid (something you can buy at your local pharmacy or department store).